 Proper Concrete Floor Preparation Is the Key

-Getting ready for a new floor may seem like a simple process.
-Just remove the old material that’s on the floor and add the new product.
-In reality, there is more to it than that.
+Getting ready for a new floor may seem like a simple process, but the reality is that it is a complex and challenging procedure that requires the right combination of expertise and attention to detail.
 That’s why hiring Manhattan Concrete Systems makes all the difference.

-Floors may be pitted, chipped, or uneven.
-This situation requires more extensive prepping and more sophisticated craftsmanship.
+Floors cay be pitted, chipped, or uneven.
+This situation requires more extensive preparation and more sophisticated craftsmanship.
 MCS can handle it.

 We start with a thorough examination of your existing floor.
-After a meticulous inspection, we meet with you to review the preparation plan.
+Then, after a meticulous inspection, we meet with you to review the preparation plan.
 We will go over each part of the process to be sure you can ask questions and understand what to expect.

 Once we remove the excess material, sealant, or coating, we deal with the laitance.
 Laitance is weak concrete in unstable top layers.
 Our top-of-the-line diamond grinders will remove any unnecessary and troublesome layers.

 Once we finish grinding, it’s time for any special applications the floor requires.
 This step is when we can adjust the concrete surface profile, or CSP.
-This phrase is just a fancy term that describes how rough the unfinished surface of the concrete is.
+CSP is a measurement of the roughness of a concrete floor.

 A smooth surface has a low profile number.
 A rough, bumpy surface has a higher number.
 To determine the correct CSP, we have to look at the type of coating or overlay.
 Attention to detail is critical in this step.

 Next up is the application of a moisture sealant.
-Using this polymer-based product will prolong the life of your floor and keep it looking great for years to come.
-In fact, we offer a ‘grind and seal’ option for our customers.
-This process makes the sealant the top-coat finish.
+Using this polymer-based product will prolong the life and vitality of your floor.
+In fact, we offer a ‘grind and seal’ option for our customers, which makes the sealant the top-coat finish